 - > PREP 0 to 7 years old: Our IPO Acquisition, Education Angels, provides education services to this stage of education.
 With \$1.1 million in 2020 revenue and 732 paying students, this represents 5% of our pro forma Group revenue and 1% of our total paying students in 2020. - > PRIMARY 6 to 14 years old: Our IPO Acquisition, E-Square, provides courses and a full primary school program to this stage of education.
-With \$0.8 million in 2020 revenue and 677 paying students, this represents 3% of our pro forma Group revenue and less than 1% of our total paying students in 2020 between our primary and secondary school offerings. - > SECONDARY 12 to 18 years old: Our IPO Acquisition, E-Square, also provides courses and a full secondary school program to this stage of education, with the relative revenue and student size as mentioned above, currently making our offering to school students the smallest and newest contributor to the group. - APPRENTICE 16 to 22 years old: Our IPO Acquisition, UAV, provides vocational certifications and degree level programs to this stage of education.
-With \$10.1 million in 2020 revenue and 3,102 paying students, this represents 41% of our pro forma Group revenue and 5% of our total paying students in 2020. - ENTREPRENEUR 16 to 80 years old: Our Pre-IPO Group Edtech company, GeniusU and entrepreneur education company, Entrepreneurs Institute, has been providing courses and products to adult learners.
+With \$0.4 million in 2020 revenue and 372 paying students at primary school level, this represents less than 2% of our pro forma Group revenue and less than 1% of our total paying students in 2020 in our primary school offering. - > SECONDARY 12 to 18 years old: Our IPO Acquisition, E-Square, also provides courses and a full secondary school program to this stage of education.
+With \$0.4 million in 2020 revenue and 305 paying students at secondary school level, this also represents less than 2% of our pro forma Group revenue and less than 1% of our total paying students in 2020 in our primary school offering.
+Between primary and secondary school levels combined, E-Square had \$0.8 million in 2020 revenue and 677 paying students, representing approximately 3% of our pro forma Group revenue and 1% of our paying students, currently making our offering to school students the smallest and newest contributor to the Group.

+- APPRENTICE 16 to 22 years old: Our IPO Acquisition, UAV, provides vocational certifications and degree level programs to this stage of education.
+With \$10.1 million in 2020 revenue and 3,102 paying students, this represents 41% of our pro forma Group revenue and 5% of our total paying students in 2020. - > ENTREPRENEUR 16 to 80 years old: Our Pre-IPO Group Edtech company, GeniusU and entrepreneur education company, Entrepreneurs Institute, has been providing courses and products to adult learners.
 With \$5.3 million in 2020 education revenue, 1.9 million students and 35,555 paying students, this represents 22% of our pro forma Group revenue and 54% of our total paying students in 2020.
 Our IPO Acquisition, PIN, also provides courses and products to adult learners.
 With \$5.4 million in 2020, 146,614 students and 26,368 paying students, this represents 22% of our pro forma Group revenue and 40% of our total paying students in 2020.
 When combined, this education stage represents 44% of pro forma Group revenue and 94% of our students in 2020.
 Post-IPO, as we develop the other stages in our curriculum, we anticipate that the percentage of revenue and students from this stage will fall as the percentage of revenue and students in the other stages increase - > MENTOR 18 to 100+ years old: Currently GeniusU provides mentor certifications for partners who build their education businesses on our Edtech platform.
 While Entrepreneurs Institute and PIN are both utilizing GeniusU to grow their mentors, our plan is for the other IPO Acquisitions to also attract, train and grow their faculty through GeniusU. - > ENTREPRENEUR RESORTS All Ages: Our Pre-IPO Group company, Entrepreneur Resorts, operates a campus model in the form of resorts, cafes and coworking spaces, and has plans to grow these campuses by connecting local partners with our global community, Genius Curriculum and GeniusU platform.
 It delivers revenue from accommodation, food and beverage.
 With \$2.0 million in campus revenue in 2020, this represents 8% of pro forma Group revenue.